scaleway/qiskit-scaleway/README.md

 )
 ```

-Alternatively, the Scaleway Provider can discover your access token from environment variables or from your .env file
+Alternatively, the Scaleway Provider can discover your access token from environment variables:

 ```
 export QISKIT_SCALEWAY_PROJECT_ID="project_id"